iamdhruvsharma-zz/Tensorflow-From-Scratch/README.md

 1. MNIST classification using Linear Models
 2. MNIST classification using TensorFlow (My First Time! :) )
 3. MNIST classification using Keras (Much Easier) [Consider this link: https://blog.keras.io/keras-as-a-simplified-interface-to-tensorflow-tutorial.html ]

+## How to run?
+Just open a notebook in Google Colab!